NASA-Planetary-Science/sbpy/docs/sbpy/data/index.rst

     >>> print(obs['ra']) # doctest: +SKIP
     [10.223423 10.233453 10.243452] deg

-which will return an `astropy.units.quantity.Quantity` object if that column has an `astropy.unit` attached to it, or an `astropy.table.column.Column` object if not.
-Both objects can be used just like `numpy.ndarray` objects.
+which will return an `~astropy.units.quantity.Quantity` object if that column has an `~astropy.units.Unit` attached to it.

 Similarly, if you are interested in the first set of observations in ``obs``, you can use: